The PingOne MFA IdP Adapter supports a variety of methods for managing authentication methods for PingOne users.

 This option is only available to users who authenticate with an existing authentication method.

 - Authenticator apps, such as Google Authenticator

 - SMS message

 - Voice call

 - Mobile app built with the PingOne SDK

 - Security key

-Alternately, users can add other authentication methods directly through the PingOne MFA self-service URL.
+Alternately, users can manage their authentication methods directly through the PingOne MFA self-service URL.
 For details, see Signing in to self-service and Managing authentication methods in the PingOne MFA documentation.

 Default authentication methods